GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 {% endAside %}

-With the [activeTab][docs-activetab] permission, your extension will not display any permission warnings and when the user clicks on the extension action, it will only run on relevant pages.
+With the [activeTab][docs-activetab] permission, your extension will not display any permission warnings and when the user clicks the extension action, it will only run on relevant pages.

 ## Page URL Matching {: #page-url}